midstar/mediaweb/README.md

 * Thumbnail support for images and videos, primary by reading of EXIF thumbnail if it exist, otherwise thumbnails will be created and stored in a thumbnail cache.
 Video thumbnails requires [ffmpeg](https://www.ffmpeg.org/) to be installed
 * Automatic rotation JPEG images when needed (based on EXIF information)
 * Generate thumbnails on the fly, on start-up and/or when new files are added to the media directory
+* **NEW!** Automatically resize images to reduce network bandwidth and get a smoother navigation at client
 * Optional authentication with username and password

 ## Download and install Linux